vinayakula06/Project-1-PACEWISDOM/README.md

   * **Email Notifications:**
       * Students receive an email notification when **new content (topic)** is added to a course they have already purchased.
       * Students receive an email notification when a **new course is designed by an author** whose other courses they have previously purchased.
+### You can see this feature output images in project output folder
 -----

 ### Project 1: API Usage and Functionality